kolenaIO/kolena/docs/metrics/bertscore.md

     <center>![Embedding Space Image](../assets/images/bert_vector_space.png){: style="height:20em;width:auto"}</center>

 ## Implementation Details
 BERTScore is a collection of three metrics - BERT-Precision, BERT-Recall, and BERT-F1.
+As the names imply, BERT-Precision measures how well the candidate texts avoid introducing irrelevant content.
+BERT-Recall measures how well the candidate texts avoid omitting relevant content.
+BERT-F1 is a combination of both Precision and Recall to measure how well the candidate texts capture and retain relevant information from the reference texts.

 ### Calculating BERTScore
 Given a reference sentence, $x = \langle x_1, x_2, ..., x_n \rangle$, and machine-generated sentence, $\hat{x} = \langle\hat{x}_1, \hat{x}_2, ..., \hat{x}_m\rangle$, we first use BERT to generate a sequence of word embeddings for both reference and candidate sentences.